God Friended Me: Plot

 The series chronicles the life of Miles Finer (Hall), an outspoken atheist and podcaster, who is sent a friend request on Facebook by an account named "God".
 This account suggests new friends to Miles, people in his hometown of New York City, who will require assistance.
 Initially skeptical, Miles decides to follow these suggestions to help people.
 His first suggestion is a doctor who lost a patient and is on the verge of losing his girlfriend.
 While following up on his second suggestion, he meets and befriends Cara (Beane), a struggling magazine writer.
 Together with Cara and his hacker friend Rakesh (Sharma), Miles tries to find out who is behind the "God" account while still providing help to the account's continuing friend suggestions.
 Miles' atheist views sometimes cause friction with his father (Morton), who is the pastor of an Episcopal church in Harlem.

 Use of Facebook

 God Friended Me uses Facebook frequently as a narrative device.
 The "Friended" in the title God Friended Me refers to the act of friending someone on social media, granting that person special privileges (on the service in question) with respect to oneself.
 In God Friended Me, this allows for God to contact Miles.

 While the majority of Facebook's revenue is advertisement-derived, show creator Steven Lilien says that their conversations with Facebook have been limited to discussing "how much we can portray it."
-According to executive producer Bryan Wynbrandt, the "God" of the show will be active on Facebook outside the show, with liking pages and changing their profile picture given as examples of their possible online activities.
+The "God" of the show was active on Facebook outside the show, with liking pages and changing their profile picture as examples of their online activities.